udexon/Phosway/EMYL_Instagram_PhosGraph.md

 5. Need more factors to conclude how EMYL Phosway will change FSR1 to FSR2.

 https://github.com/udexon/PhosPay

+Paying top 1000 free software programmers USD1000 per week only needs USD 1 million.
+It is small  change for millionaires around the world.
+Just that no platform exist for such tipping.

+EMYL vs. conventional start up fundingEMYL: weekly, one programmer, free time after work, cost = tipping amount.
+More free man power during COVID19 crisis.Conventional start up: minimum 3 months, 5 people team, Investment?

+It doesn't matter how good a programmer is.
+Software development is labour intensive therefore capital intensive.

+PhosPay aims to overcome this bottleneck by enabling online micropayment, so that anyone can reward programmers a small amount on their contribution to free software, instead of relying on investors to invest large sums of money.

+As such, the software evaluation period becomes shorter.
+Typical start up projects take 3 months.
+PhosPay free software can be evaluated weekly.
+Hence improved transparency and productivity.

 1. User A1 adds location information F1 for Instagrammer IG1.